Federation II: Character ranks and progression

+Social interaction and virtual culture

+Socialization plays a central role in Federation II, serving both as an informal trading market and a primary entertainment feature.
+The game features dedicated social hubs, most notably Chez Diesel—a popular virtual bar situated on Sol Prime where players gathered to converse, organize trading cartels, and engage in player-driven politics.

+Communication relies on real-time chat channels, private messaging, and public bulletin boards.
+While player-versus-player combat exists in limited zones, non-violent political rivalries, economic blockades, and commercial competition form the primary modes of conflict between player factions.

+Accessibility

+F2CE is a completely text-based game and is compatible with screen reading software, making it accessible to visually impaired players.
+The game does not make use of auditory cues, so there is no disadvantage to players who may have hearing impairments.
+F2CE is compatible with MUD clients that make use of customisable user interfaces and can be used with assistive technologies, such as a footmouse.

+In July 2026, standard client integration was further expanded when community-developed scripts ("Fed 2 Tools") were added to the official Mudlet package repository.

 Reception

 Computer Gaming World in 1992 praised the social aspects of Federation II, stating that "the real center of the Federation universe is ...
 Chez Diesel".
 The magazine concluded that the game was "a marvelous social environment that uses simple, text-based game mechanics as an excuse to have an on-line party ... it's a cyburb where I wouldn't mind living".

 In a survey later that year of science fiction games the magazine gave the game three-plus stars of five, and a 1994 survey of strategic space games set in the year 2000 and later gave the game three stars out of five.

 In a September 1995 article in Computer Gaming World, during the beta test phase of AOL Fed, Wyatt Lee referred to Federation as “one of the wildest cyburbs in the telegaming universe”, calling it “one of the most 'real' imaginary universes you can visit”.
 In December of the same year, Electronic Entertainment published a review, calling Federation “The mother of multiplayer titles” with “Just about everything the power hungry could want”.